 Sports coach Nick Littlehales earned his spurs in sales & marketing at British sleep retailer Slumberland.
 Over the course of his career, this is how he came into contact with Manchester United’s sporting staff.
 And this at a time when the impact of sleep on peak performance was much less to not monitored.
 He quickly understood that while the club promoted the 3 pillars for healthy living: diet, exercise and sleep, it did not utilize the sleep pillar in particular efficiently.
 And gradually this man became their top advisor on this topic.
 He later did the same for the, now defunct, cycling team Team Sky in cycling.

-Meanwhile, author of Better Sleep Nick Littlehales calls himself the sleep coach of elite athletes and promotes sleep knowledge and is the founder of his own R90 recovery program.
+Meanwhile, Better Sleep author Nick Littlehales calls himself the sleep coach of elite athletes.
+He promotes sleep knowledge and is the founder of his own R90 recovery program.

 Sleeping Better, Nick Littlehales